intersectRaven/subversion-edge/README.md

  * 4434 - HTTPS CSVN Admin Sites (If SSL is enabled)
  * 18080 - Apache Http SVN

-The simplest way to start a subversion edge server is
+The simplest way to start a subversion edge server is:

     docker run -d intersectraven/subversion-edge

 This will run the server.
-It will only be reachable from the docker host by using the container ip address
+It will only be reachable from the docker host by using the container ip address.

 Exposing the ports from the host:

     docker run -d -p 3343:3343 -p 4434:4434 -p 18080:18080 \
         --name svn-server intersectraven/subversion-edge

-This will make the admin interface reachable under [http://docker-host:3343/csvn](http://docker-host:3343/csvn).
+This will make the admin interface reachable under [http://localhost:3343/csvn](http://localhost:3343/csvn).

 If you want to provide a host path for the data use command like this: